The candidates on retirement: Joe Biden

 Election season is officially underway!
 To kick it off, we’re analyzing the retirement platforms of the leading candidates: Former Vice President Joe Biden, Senator Bernie Sanders, Senator Elizabeth Warren, Mayor Pete Buttigieg, and President Donald Trump.
 For each candidate, we’ll look at their positions on Social Security, retirement savings, and tax code, to get a better understanding of how their policies might impact retirement savings and strategies in 2021 and beyond.

 It’s no secret that Social Security is on shaky ground.
 Without intervention, the trust funds that pay for the program could dry up as soon as 2035.
-Biden and his Democratic competitors want to make sure it doesn’t happen.
+Biden wants to put the program on track and ensure its long-term solvency.

-To secure Social Security’s long-term solvency, the Biden plan calls for increasing taxes on the highest earners.
-While the campaign hasn’t released specifics, the plan could involve a hike in the Social Security wage base.
+To do that, the Biden-Sanders plan calls for increasing taxes on the highest earners through a new “donut hole” approach to the Social Security wage base.
 Currently, only the first $137,700 of an employee’s annual earnings are subject to Social Security payroll taxes.
-In a February town hall, Biden suggested this ceiling should be raised to $400,000.
+Under his plan, earnings between $137,000 to $400,000 are exempt from Social Security payroll taxes—but after $400,000 are retriggered.

-The Biden plan also rejects privatizing Social Security or developing a “means test” where only low-income Americans could be eligible for the program’s benefits.
+The Democratic nominee also rejects making any Social Security cuts of any kind, including raising the retirement age or instituting a “means test” where only low-income Americans could be eligible for the program’s benefits.
+He also wants to make it unlawful to garnish Social Security income to repay federal student loan debt.

-Beyond this, Biden is also campaigning to expand Social Security.
+Beyond this, Biden is campaigning to expand Social Security benefits.
 First, his plan would institute a new minimum benefit, 125 percent of the poverty level, for individuals who have worked at least 30 years.
 Second, the plan increases monthly benefits for certain retirees.
 Widows and widowers would receive a 20 percent increase.
-Older retirees who have received Social Security benefits for at least 20 years would also receive an (unspecified) increase to make up for their depleted savings and higher healthcare costs.
+Older retirees who have received Social Security benefits for at least 20 years would also receive an increase to make up for their depleted savings and higher healthcare costs.

 Though Biden has pledged to stabilize and even expand Social Security, his plan doesn’t skimp on emphasizing the importance of saving: “In the modern retirement landscape, a sound retirement begins with years of diligent saving.”
 In other words, Biden’s campaign concedes that putting money aside in a 401(k) or IRA isn’t just sound advice, it’s requisite for a comfortable retirement.